 This is where you identify the specific issues (matters) you are filing the complaint about.
 On the back of the complaint form, you will find a list numbered 1 to 10, of the matters that a complaint can be about.
 Check the corresponding box on the front of the complaint form.
 You can check more than one box if your complaint is about more than one matter.

 In the previous section, you identified the matter(s) for complaint.
 This section is where you provide the details about the matter.
 For instance, you may be filing a complaint about matter number 3 (the assessment amount).
 Here is where you state what information on the assessment notice is incorrect (in this case it would be the assessment amount).
 You need to explain why the information is incorrect (for example, the square footage on your property record is wrong), what the correct information should be (for example, the actual square footage), and what the requested assessed value is.

 Note: An assessment review board must not hear any matter regarding an issue that is not identified on the complaint form.
 This means that you cannot introduce new evidence or issues at the hearing that have not been disclosed.

 You must indicate if you have met or spoken to the assessor prior to filing the complaint, and the date and outcome of that discussion.
 If you have not spoken to the assessor, you must explain why you did not.
 You may attach additional information to the complaint form if the space provided is insufficient.

 Section 6 – Complaint Filing Fee

 If your municipality has set a filing fee payable by persons wishing to file a complaint, the filing fee must be submitted with the complaint form or the complaint will be invalid.
-If the assessment review board makes a decision in your favour, or you and the assessor have reached an agreement and your assessment has been corrected and your complaint is withdrawn prior to the hearing, the filing fee must be returned to you.
+If the assessment review board makes a decision in your favor, or you and the assessor have reached an agreement and your assessment has been corrected and your complaint is withdrawn prior to the hearing, the filing fee must be returned to you.

 Section 7 – Complainant Signature